Metadata.

 HTML tags and JavaScript.
 Authors should therefore not use these encodings.
 For example, this

-applies to encodings in which the bytes corresponding to "<script>
+applies to encodings in which the bytes corresponding to "<script>" in

 ASCII can encode a different string.
 Authors should not use such encodings, which are known to